back to the DISTRICT INDEX

 Trajan's Column

-The reliefs, that wind along the shaft, from the base to the top, tell the story of Trajan's campaign against the Dacians (i.e. the people who inhabited today's Romania).
+The reliefs, that wind along the shaft, from the base to the top, tell the story of Trajan's campaign against the Dacians (i.e. the inhabitants of today's Romania).

 Inside the pedestal is the cell where the ashes of the emperor were likely kept.